Your Guide to Oversize Transport Success.

 Meet Up Before Heading Out.

 A pre-trip meeting should always occur every day prior to departure.
-It is the officers’ responsibility to ensure all parties involved in the transport are protected from the traveling public:

 It’s your responsibility to see a maneuver through.
 If you call a maneuver to the operator of the transport, you must take ownership of it.